-We can talk all day about how much we adore French brands, from the French styling tricks owned by the country's chicest girls to the stars and street style gurus you should look to for excellent Parisian style.
+We can talk all day about how much we adore French brands, from the styling tricks owned by the country's chicest to the stars and street style gurus you should look to for excellent Parisian style.
 But what about the best French fashion brands that enable all the above?
 There are loads of them.
-From the super-luxe established designer Parisian fashion houses (Dior, Saint Laurent and Chanel) through newer high-street startups like Sézane, there's a veritable gamut of Gallic labels to get to grips with.
+From the super-luxe established designer Parisian fashion houses (Dior, Saint Laurent and Chanel) through to newer and more affordable startups like Sézane or The Frankie Shop, there's a veritable gamut of Gallic labels to get to grips with.
 And that's before we even get started on the incredible midrange section the French industry has licked.
-Think of some of the names you know, such as Maje, Sandro and Claudie Pierlot—they're just the cherry on top of a particularly tasty contemporary fashion sundae.
+Think of some of the names you know, such as Maje, Sandro and Claudie Pierlot.
+They're the cherry on top of a particularly tasty contemporary fashion sundae.

-So to indulge your love for all things Français, we've brought together 39 of the most important French brands—some you'll recognise and some you won't.
-But what's key to note is that not only have we assembled the coolest of the cool, but we're also giving you pointers on exactly what you should look out for when shopping any of these labels.
-For example, Jacquemus is our trusted go-to for bags, tops and shoes, but today we've chosen the oversized bag you'll see on everyone this spring/summer.
+So to indulge your love for all things Français, we've brought together 45 of the most important French brands, some you'll recognise and some you won't.
+What's key to note is that not only have we assembled the coolest of the cool, but we're also giving you pointers on exactly what you should look out for when shopping any of these labels.
+For example, Jacquemus is our trusted go-to for bags, tops and shoes, but today we've chosen one of the brand's body-con dresses.
 As we love all the following brands, you can expect to see the pieces we want to shop right now.
-Keep scrolling to see and shop from the 39 best French fashion brands in existence.
+Keep scrolling to see and shop from the 45 best French fashion brands in existence.

-What to Buy: Having put chic dresses back on the map, invest in this gorgeous buttoned version.
+What to Buy: Looking for a chic dress?
+Invest in this gorgeous floral version.

-Style Notes: Created by French influencer Anne-Laure Mais Moreau of Adenorah, you'll find this is everything your favourite Parisians on Instagram will be wearing this summer.
+Style Notes: Created by French influencer Anne-Laure Mais Moreau of Adenorah, this is everything your favourite Parisians on Instagram will be wearing this summer.

-Style Notes: Jacquemus, created by Simon Porte Jacquemus, is one of the most trailblazing designers on the global fashion scene.
+Style Notes: Simon Porte Jacquemus is one of the most trailblazing designers on the global fashion scene.
 His slightly surreal clothes and concepts never fail to impress editors, but there's something so inherently wearable and wantable about it all.

-What to Buy: Bags, dresses, blouses, shoes and knitwear are all very popular Jacquemus choices, but the latest oversized bag has caught our eye.
+What to Buy: Bags, dresses, blouses, shoes and knitwear are all very popular Jacquemus choices, but the latest dresses have caught our eye.